Frequency and Length of Sessions

 A client has a right to discontinue services for any reason with a 2 weeks' advance notice.
 A "no show" is when a client fails to show for a scheduled session without canceling or rescheduling the appointment.
 Without 24 hours' advanced notice, the service fee will be charged.
 With notice, rescheduling requests are subject to the therapist's availability.
 If a client fails to show for two consecutive appointments, he/she may become ineligible for services.

-All of the music therapy sessions are provided and/or supervised by ORU Music Therapy faculty.
+All of the music therapy sessions are provided and/or supervised by an ORU Music Therapy clinical team member.
 All music therapists at the ORU Music Therapy Clinic are credentialed by the Certification Board for Music Therapists (MT-BC).
 One of our music therapists holds a Ph.D. degree in music therapy and another holds a Master's degree in music therapy from a university program approved by the American Music Therapy Association.

 Clients may be self-referred, referred by professionals (including physicians, counselors, social workers, occupational and speech therapists), or referred by various agencies or community facilities that provide services for clients.
 Therapists will decide whether each client is eligible for and an appropriate beneficiary from music therapy services after an initial assessment.